During a long running workout or sprint session, the last thing you want is your running leggings to ride up or (potentially worse) fall down.

 Buy it: OldNavy.com; Price: $44.99

 The mesh panels and anti-odor fabric in these Under Armour men's leggings keep you feeling and smelling fresh during the sweatiest runs or races.

 Another bonus?
 These have plenty of reflective details to keep early-morning and late-night runners safe, Whitley says.

 Buy it: Internatoinaljock.com; Price: $90

 Best for Cold Weather

 Convincing yourself to run outside on a chilly day is no small feat.
 Athleta's leggings make your jog much easier, thanks to their thermal, insulated fabric.
-The tights also have an internal drawstring, so they stay in place through your entire workout.
+The tights also have an internal drawstring, so if you want running leggings that don't fall down (and who doesn't?), these stay in place through your entire workout.

 And they're available in regular, petite and tall sizes, which is a big plus, according to Garcia.
 "I like to order from Athleta for their extended sizes," she says.
 "I have shorter legs, so the [petite size] proportions fit my body better."

-You can buy the leggings in sizes XXS to XL.
+You can buy the leggings in sizes XXS to 3X.